 There are two ways in which Apple supports iPhones.
 One is the software – ensuring that any bugs and security flaws are addressed.
-The other is the hardware – providing the parts and labour to fix a problem with your phone (for a price, of course).
+The other is the hardware – providing the parts and labor to fix a problem with your phone (for a price, of course).

 It’s for this reason that we dissuade people from buying particularly old iPhone handsets.
 The risk that a fault could occur or that you might be exposed to security risks is too high.

 The first iPhone, which launched in 2007, was able to run iPhone OS 3, which was supported by Apple up until 2010.
 The iPhone is considered obsolete by Apple.

 The iPhone 3G, which launched in 2008, was able to run iOS 4.0, which was itself supported until 2011.
 The iPhone 3G and iPhone 3GS are considered obsolete by Apple.

 The iPhone 5c runs iOS 10, which also received the GPS related update in July 2019.
 The iPhones 5 and 5c are considered obsolete by Apple.

 When does Apple stop supporting iPhones?